 (4) Such other items as the Board, in its sole judgment, shall deem necessary for the proper evaluation of the plan and any changes or conditions which should be included in its decision.

 E. Review by the Planning Agent.
 The Planning Agent shall review the plan to insure its completeness and to highlight parts of the plan that particularly further the intent of the Winchendon Master Plan, the Open Space and Recreation Plan, any other plans that have been approved by the Planning Board, and any policies of other departments of the Town government; or which diverge from the provisions of those plans and policies.
-Specific attention is to be paid to:
+Specific attention is to be paid:

-(1) That copies of the plan have been properly submitted to the Board of Health, the Conservation Commission, and that a consulting engineer has been engaged, and
+(1) That copies of the plan have been properly submitted to the Board of Health, the Conservation Commission, and that a consulting engineer has been engaged; and

-(2) That the applicant is the owner of record of all the property shown on the plan or has legal authority from the owner to submit the plan, and
+(2) That the applicant is the owner of record of all the property shown on the plan or has legal authority from the owner to submit the plan; and

-(3) That the submitted abutters list is correct, that the abutters have been properly notified and the hearing has been properly advertised, and
+(3) That the submitted abutters list is correct, that the abutters have been properly notified and the hearing has been properly advertised; and

-(4) That the plan shows the entire lot or lots on which the plan is located, and
+(4) That the plan shows the entire lot or lots on which the plan is located; and

-(5) That street numbers have been properly assigned to the various lots, and
+(5) That street numbers have been properly assigned to the various lots; and

-(6) That each of the elements and sub elements of the impact statement have been addressed unless waivers have been applied for to omit those elements as unnecessary, and
+(6) That each of the elements and subelements of the impact statement have been addressed, unless waivers have been applied for to omit those elements as unnecessary; and

-(7) provide comments to the Board on the effects and proposals that she/he has highlighted in the impact statement and any other statements that have been required.
+(7) To provide comments to the Board on the effects and proposals that she/he has highlighted in the impact statement and any other statements that have been required.

 F. Site visit.
 It will be the policy of the Board to conduct a site visit, unless such a site visit has already occurred.
 The applicant, his/her engineer or surveyor, and any other professionals that have contributed to the plan will be expected to attend unless excused by the Board.
 This visit will be arranged at the convenience of the Board either before or during the public hearing process.
 The purpose of the visit is to acquaint the Board members with details of the site, access to the site, and to envision the proposed development.
 This will enable the members to more accurately assess the proposal.
 Site visits will not be scheduled or held when the site is obscured by snow, ice or water.
-If necessary site visits will be rescheduled.
+If necessary, site visits will be rescheduled.
 The site visit may be posted as a special meeting of the Board since questions and comments by Board members and others that may constitute deliberation are likely.
 Consideration will be given to whether citizens that are legally allowed to observe public meetings are allowed on the site.

 § 430-14.
 Public hearing.